A continuum model of multi-phase reactive transport in igneous systems: Summary and conclusions

 \subsection{Acknowledgments}

-The authors owe much gratitude to David Bercovici for his time and invaluable insights generously offered throughout this study.
-TK is grateful for support by the Swiss National Science Foundation's Postdoc.Mobility Fellowship 177816, and JS acknowledges support from the US Army Research Office grant W911NF-18-1-0092.
+The authors owe much gratitude to David Bercovici for his time and invaluable insights that were instrumental for initiating this work.
+We further thank Be\~nat Oliveira for his thorough and constructive review, and Gary Mavko, John Rudge, David Rees-Jones, and Gregor Golabek for their insightful remarks that have helped improve the study.
+TK acknowledges support from the Swiss National Science Foundation Postdoc.Mobility Fellowship 177816, and JS from the US Army Research Office grants W911NF-18-1-0092, and W911NF-12-R-0012-04 (ECASE award).
 The authors declare no conflicts of interest related to this work.

 {\Alph{section}\arabic{equation}} {\Alph{section}\arabic{figure}} {\Alph{section}\arabic{table}}